PabloJRW/FC25-Players/README.md

-# Proyecto ETL: FC25 Players
+# FC25 Players: ETL Project

 This project involves the extraction, transformation, and loading (ETL) of player data from the official FC25 game website using its API.
-The data is then transformed and loaded nto a PostgreSQL database for analysis and reporting.
+The data is then transformed and loaded into a PostgreSQL database for analysis and reporting.

 ## Table of Contents
 1. [Project Overview](#project-overview)